 Above: I wanted the table to contradict itself, to look glamorous and casual at the same time.
 So I skipped the tablecloth this year and instead relied on the runner to create a painterly frame around the florals.

 The Day After

-Above: After you disassemble the tabletop, turn the water pitcher into a vase with a sprig of long-lasting berries.
+Above: After you disassemble the tabletop arrangement, turn the water pitcher into a vase with a sprig of long-lasting berries.